-The mushroom market grows exponentially; indeed more than a 95% of the mushrooms consumed in Austria and Germany are imported.
-Supply this demand with mushrooms produced localy is a priority and a big business opportunity.
-Regarding the medicinal mushrooms, their properties are not known or poorly understood by the consumers, there is a huge path to walk on this field, we should do an effort explaining the benefits of these natural products.
-Anyhow, it is not hard to find many food complements made with mushrooms in the European market, all them imported from China and sold for a very cheap price.
-Having this kind of competition, our best playing card is to sell a 100% organic product, assuring high quality EU standards.
+The mushroom market grows exponentially; indeed more than a 95% of the mushrooms consumed in Austria and Germany are imported from East Europe.
+Supplying this demand with mushrooms produced locally is a priority and a big business opportunity.
+Regarding the medicinal mushrooms, their properties are not known or poorly understood by the consumers, there is a huge path to walk in this field, we should do an effort explaining the benefits of these natural products.
+Anyhow, it is not hard to find many food complements made with mushrooms in the European market, all of them imported from China and sold for a very cheap price.
+Having this kind of competition, our best poker card is to sell a 100% organic product, ensuring high quality EU standards.

 Seems that you are on fire right now, what else do you have in mind?

 Many things!
 We also work along with artists that are using mycelium as a new creative material, on this field we have a collection of mushroom products made out to decorate indoor spaces.
-We also produce mushroom products for domestic animals, sounds crazy?
+We also produce mushroom products for domestic animals, does it sound crazy?
 Could be, but your dog or cat has the right to eat mushrooms, it is also good for their health.
-The scientific studies show that the inclusion of mushrooms in the diet of our pets or farm animals stimulates their immune-system, in an industrial farm that could be translated in a huge reduction in the antibiotic consumption.
-As you can imagine, following the food chain, that’s also improving our own health.
+The scientific studies show that the addition of mushrooms in the diet of our pets or farm animals stimulates their immune-system, in an industrial farm that could be translated in a huge reduction in antibiotic consumption.
+As you can imagine, following the food chain, that also means to improve our own health.
 We also sell mycorrhizas for plants, which improve the health and yield of any given agricultural operation.

 Any recommendation for new mushroom growers?

 The keys of our success are the patience and the independence.
-Me and my brother Manuel started growing magic mushrooms by curiosity, using a pressure cooker at home to prepare our mushroom substrates, just one bag at once, but 15 years later we have capacity to produce more than thousand substrate bags per day.
-At the beginning we did many errors, but after a while we succeed and we have learned to produce a good quality spawn and to relate ourselves with the fungal organism, in a very close manner.
+Me and my brother Manuel started growing magic mushrooms by curiosity, using a kitchen pressure cooker to prepare our mushroom substrates at home, one bag each time, but 15 years later we have capacity to produce more than thousand substrate bags per day.
+At the beginning we made many errors, but we succeeded and with time we have learned to produce good quality spawn and to relate ourselves with the fungal organism, in a very close manner.
 We have changed and diversified our methods and species through all these years and we will continue doing it.
 We see our business as an organism that grows step by step willing to fructify on many spots.